-• range of interest rates
+range of interest rates

 The purpose of this activity is to provide financial assistance for income eligible households/persons to assist in the acquisition of foreclosed upon and abandoned homes.
-The form of assistance may include down payment assistance.
+The form of assistance may include direct homeowner assistance.
+Tenure of beneficiaries will be homeownership in accordance with the established affordability covenants of 45-years.
+The range of interest rates that will be used for the duration of this program will be based upon the most recent Local Agency Investment Fund (LAIF) rate at 3 percent, which will be secured by a deed of trust.

-- I. Total Budget: (Include public and private components) The budget for this activity may be adjusted up or down depending on market conditions, initially \$250,000 has been allocated to this activity. - J. Performance Measures (e.g., units of housing to be acquired, rehabilitated, or demolished for the income levels of households that are 50 percent of area median income and below, 51-80 percent, and 81-120 percent): This activity pertains to assisting households/persons in purchasing abandoned or foreclosed upon properties within the identified areas.
-Downpayment assistance will be made available to eligible households/persons with incomes below 120 percent of the area median income.
-The City anticipates in assisting up to six households/persons with NSP acquired and rehabilitated homes.
-The City will make every attempt to meet the requirements for those below 50 percent of the area median income.

-- (1) Activity Name: Administration (NSP-4) - (2) Activity Type: (include NSP eligible use & CDBG eligible activity) CDBG: 24 CFR 570.206 - (3) National Objective: Administration is exempt from meeting a national objective - (4) Projected Start Date: Early January, 2009. - (5)Projected End Date: Early July, 2010 for initial NSP allocation and for program income through July 2013. - (6) Responsible Organization: The Lancaster Redevelopment Agency's Department of Housing and Neighborhood Revitalization will be the responsible organization charged with implementing the eligible NSP activity.
+- I. Total Budget: (Include public and private components) The budget for this activity may be adjusted up or down depending on market conditions, initially \$830,000. - J. Performance Measures (e.g., units of housing to be acquired, rehabilitated, or demolished for the income levels of households that are 50 percent of area median income and below, 51-80 percent, and 81-120 percent): This activity pertains to assisting households/persons in purchasing abandoned or foreclosed upon properties within the identified areas.
+Direct homeowner assistance will be made available to eligible households/persons with incomes below 120 percent of the area median income.
+The City anticipates in assisting up to 26 households/persons with NSP acquired and rehabilitated homes.
+The City will make every attempt to meet the requirements for those below 50 percent of the area median income. - (1) Activity Name: Administration (NSP-3) - (2) Activity Type: (include NSP eligible use & CDBG eligible activity) CDBG: 24 CFR 570.206 and pursuant to the Housing and Economic Recovery Act §2301(c)(3) for NSP administrative costs. - (3) National Objective: Administration is exempt from meeting a national objective - (4) Projected Start Date: March 9, 2009. - (5)Projected End Date: August 2010 for initial NSP allocation and for program income through August 2013. - (6) Responsible Organization: The Lancaster Redevelopment Agency's Department of Housing and Neighborhood Revitalization will be the responsible organization charged with implementing the eligible NSP activity.
 The Lancaster Redevelopment Agency is located at 44933 North Fern Avenue, Lancaster CA 93534.
-NSP Administrator: Christopher Shaver, (661) 723-6197, cshaver@colra.org. - (7) Location Description: The Lancaster Redevelopment Agency will be the lead entity for carrying out administration activities, at 44933 North Fern Avenue, Lancaster CA 93534. - (8) Activity Description: Administration of the NSP Grant. - (9) Total Budget: Administration activity budget equals 10 percent of the grant, which is \$698,353.
-Program income is also subject to 10 percent administration expenditures when applicable. - (10) Performance Measures: Not applicable for administration.
+NSP Administrator: Christopher Shaver, (661) 723-6197, cshaver@colra.org.

+- (7) Location Description: The Lancaster Redevelopment Agency will be the lead entity for carrying out administration activities, at 44933 North Fern Avenue, Lancaster CA 93534. - (8) Activity Description: Administration of the NSP Grant. - (9) Total Budget: Administration activity budget equals 10 percent of the grant, which is \$698,353.
+Program income is also subject to 10 percent administration expenditures when applicable. - (10)Performance Measures: Not applicable for administration.